FireBlinkLTD/keycloak-security-gateway/README.md

 ssoFlow: false

 # [optional] if ssoFlow is enabled this field is mandatory
-# Identifies what client_id to use for SSO authentication flow
+# Identifies what client configuration to use for SSO authentication flow (should match "sid" field)
-clientId: test-client
+clientSID: test-client

 # [optional] list of HTTP methods to match, note: if not provided application will match all methods
 methods: